 Public records include vital records of divorce, marriage, birth, and death events.
 Warrants, court, criminal, arrest, probation, and property records are all publicly accessible as well.
 These records, along with background check reports for various purposes, can be found through various local agencies.

-Though locating public records in Salt Lake County can be a timely process and some records may not be accessible to everyone, Records Page aims to bridge this knowledge gap by providing helpful aggregate links and a clear pathway to find and retrieve records seamlessly.
+Though locating public records in Salt Lake County can be a timely process and some records may not be accessible to everyone, this article aims to bridge this knowledge gap by providing helpful aggregate links and a clear pathway to find and retrieve records seamlessly.
 Moreover, a free public records search can be executed to obtain Utah public records as long as the steps and custodians in this resource are utilized.

 Interested parties looking to find out if someone is in jail in Salt Lake County can turn to the sheriff’s office.
 The Salt Lake County Sheriff’s Office has a Corrections Bureau that operates the county jail, where inmates detained throughout the county are housed.